 Fares: Both streetcar and the NORTA bus costs $1.25 for a one-way trip ($1.50 with a transfer).
 You can pay with cash when boarding, and will be given credit on a pass if you don’t have exact change.

-Jazzy Passes: pay a flat rate for unlimited rides, in 1-day, 3-day, 5-day, and 31-day increments, if you plan to ride the streetcar for than a couple times during your trip.
-Jazzy Passes go for $3, $5, $9, and $55, and include busses.
+Jazzy Passes: pay a flat rate for unlimited rides, in 1-day, 3-day, 5-day, and 31-day increments, if you plan to ride the streetcar more than a couple times during your trip.
+Jazzy Passes go for $3, $9, $15, and $55, and include busses.

 NORTA GoMobile App: you can now ride all NORTA transportation using the NORTA GoMobile App.
 Not only can you use it to pay for passes on all forms of transportation, but you can also map your trip, access schedules, and track when the next streetcars, busses, and ferries are arriving to your location in real time.

 Routes and Hours: Streetcars run the length of Canal Street from the river to Mid City; one line ends at the Mid City Cemeteries (#47), and the other at City Park and the New Orleans Museum of Art (#48).
 The St. Charles line runs the length of St. Charles, from CBD to Uptown, and then up Carrollton Ave. in Uptown.
 The Rampart-St. Claude Streetcar runs from the French Quarter to the Faubourg Marigny.
 Canal and St. Charles Streetcars run 24 hours; the St. Claude Streetcar runs 6 am to midnight.
 Frequency of the streetcar depends on the line and time of day (check the NORTA website or app for schedule details), but is usually between 15–30 minutes.